 How to Make It: Mix equal portions of ground oatmeal and plain yogurt in a bowl.
 Next, add one teaspoon of honey to the mixture.
 Apply the paste to the affected area and let dry for about 30 minutes.
 Wash the paste off with warm water.
 Repeat twice a day for three days.

-Cucumber and Milk
+Cool Off With Cucumber and Milk

 Why It Works: Not only do cucumbers have a cooling effect, they also contain vitamin C, which aids in skin restoration.
 Milk works to soothe the skin, thanks to its fat and protein content.